loggin-js/loggin-js/README.md

 A little customizable logger for NodeJS.
 Log to the **console**, to a **file**, to a **remote service** or some other channel.

-### Bump to `v1.x`
-Bump to version `v1.x` is hopefully an inprovement in the api an general cohesion of the library, hopefully you find it so!

 ### Features
 * ✔︎ Easy